Game 14 Nov, 2024

 After getting these real-life users perfectives, the committee recommended several unique features, such as short break reminders, music features, and reading sections.
 This ensured that the app remained highly impactful for the users.

-Right after the final changes were made and launched, the app received an overwhelming and positive response from target users.
+Target users gave the app an overwhelming and positive response after we made and launched the final changes.
 This brilliant outcome is the collective effort of team members from the ground up, especially the DRC.

 Below are some statistical improvements the app (Pauseitive) has experienced after considering and implementing the DRC’s recommendations: